Paola62010/cat-match/TESTING.md

 4. As a new or returning visitor, I want to be able to select the difficulty of the game by choosing the number of cards.

     i.
-In the home page the user will find three buttons
+In the home page the user will find three buttons to select either 12, 16 or 20 cards.

 5. As a new or returning visitor, I want the possibility to play music during a game.